COSC3020/mergesort-CollinDavis03/README.md

     }
 }

 Looking back at my outer loop function the length doubles with every iteration done.
-This will execute log_2n times in the runtime analysis.
-With that execution it will create _O_(log n) for all the iterations done in it.
+This will execute log_(2)n times in the runtime analysis.
+With that execution, it will create _O_(log n) for all the iterations done.

-The inner loop divides the arrays into subarrays depending on their length, making this iteration _O_(n (2 x length)).
-This happens twice with the left and right.
+Since the inner loop is shifting the elements around the run time should be _O_(n).
+This is with respect to n.
+This is from the processing of individual elements.

-This will just make _O_(n^2)
+The standard runtime comes from the (n) is the sorting of elements or the merging.
+The log n comes from the spliting of the arrays.

-Now we have to merge the two functions so it creates one complexity analysis.
-This will make _O_(n^2 log n) for the overall time complexity.
+The standard time for the runtime with mergesort is _O_(n log n).
+With the inner loop being _O_(n).
+We have to merge them together.
+Which will look like _O_(n x n log n) = _O_(n^2 log n).

-The worst-case scenario is just theta(n^2 log n) since we have to do it to the theta bound.
+The worst-case scenario runtime is theta(n^2 log n)

 Sources:
 I looked at Nolan Tachbar's readme file to get a grasp on how you wanted me to write this readme for